yanhuiwu7/obsidian-knowledge-graph/README.md

 ```

 - `subject` and `object` are automatically created as nodes
-- `predicate` is displayed as the relationship label
+- `predicate` is displayed as relationship label
 - Lines starting with `#` are comments and will be ignored

 ### Self-Referential Nodes